LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Evaluation and Analysis

 \subsubsection{\textbf{Fusion}}

 The latency can be further reduced by the newly proposed sub-layer fusion.
 The fusion approach eliminates the boundaries between the hardware units, thus enabling a fine-grained pipeline instead of a coarse grained pipeline.
 A code transformation with an FSM structure is introduced to mitigate the potential pipeline issue arising from imperfect loops.
 For instance, design \textbf{J3} targets the same neural network model as \textbf{J2}, but with the fusion, the latency is reduced from 1.91$\mu$s to 0.62$\mu$s.
 This is the first time that the JEDI-net-30p model operates within 1$\mu$s, showing the advantages of the fusion technique in achieving low latency designs.
 Setting $N_{fR}$ to a number between 10 to 14 will lead to the same initiation interval and latency using the new low latency hardware architecture because the partition is performed on the inner loop which has a bound of 29 for JEDI-net-30p.
 Therefore, we select 10, which demands the least hardware resources.
-As compared to our previous work \textbf{J2}~\cite{que2022optimizing}, the new design \textbf{J3} is 3.1 times faster as shown~\figref{fig:latency_30p} while consuming 22\% less DSP blocks.
+As compared to our previous work \textbf{J2}~\cite{que2022optimizing}, the new design \textbf{J3} is 3.1 times faster as shown in~\figref{fig:latency_30p} while consuming 22\% less DSP blocks.

-These improvements, even though, do come with a minor trade-off; there is a small increase in the initiation interval from 0.40$\mu$s to 0.45$\mu$s since the pipeline depth of the fused stage increases after fusion.
+These improvements are accompanied by a minor drawback; there is a small increase in the initiation interval from 0.40$\mu$s to 0.45$\mu$s since the pipeline depth of the fused stage increases after fusion.
 However, the small increase in the initiation interval is considered tolerable, especially when considering the significant enhancements in latency and resource efficiency.